How to Transplant Nursery Plants and Trees

 When transplanting, gently remove the plant from the original container.
 If the roots have begun growing up the side, gently loosen the soil with your fingers, making sure the soil stays in contact with the roots and that the roots are exposed to the air for a minimal amount of time as possible, then place in the new container so they will grow properly.
 Add enough soil to completely cover the roots and water immediately.
 Mixing in some vitamin B1 plant starters will also help reduce shock to the plant.

-Different Tools before you Start the Transplant of your Nursery Plants
+Different Tools Before You Start the Transplant of Your Nursery Plants

 You may need to get several different garden tools before you start the transplant of your nursery plants.
 The place is the most important thing that you need to consider.